 PLACE (Prior Learning Activity for Credit Evaluation) is a NOVA program for adults who have gained college-level learning through work, volunteer activities, participation in civic and community assignments, travel, independent study and similar life experiences.

-In order to convert this college-level experiential learning into college credit, students must enroll in the full-semester, three-credit SDV 298, PLACE course.
+In order to convert this college-level experiential learning into college credit, students must enroll in the full-semester, three-credit SDV 298 PLACE course.
 This course assists students in assembling a portfolio of evidence of their learning.
 Completed portfolios are assessed by designated faculty who may recommend the awarding of credits.

-Up to 15 semester credits in degree programs or 10 semester credits in certificate programs may be awarded through the portfolio process.
+Students can earn up to 15 semester credits in associate's degree programs or 10 semester credits in eligible certificate programs through the portfolio process.

-Because every student’s situation is different, please speak with a Prior Learning Assessment Specialist, Counselor, or your Academic Advisor to make sure the PLACE course is a good option for you.
+Every student’s situation is different.
+Please speak with a Prior Learning Assessment Specialist, counselor, or your academic advisor to make sure the PLACE course is a good option for you.